Fears, desires and threats in changing situations webinar

 Whether it's dealing with a client you have had to let down, or persuading someone to continue with a project they have committed to, your influence messaging will need to adapt rapidly.

-At the end of this Special Briefing you'll be able to: tailor influence messaging to an individual using of our fears and desires model, to increase your persuasiveness.
+At the end of this Special Briefing presented on Thursday 6 August 2020, delegates were able to: tailor influence messaging to an individual using the fears and desires model, to increase their persuasiveness.

 Dan Connors, Co-Founder & Chief Influence Officer